yohasebe/monadic-chat/docs/overview.md

 <img src="./assets/images/monadic-chat-architecture.png" width="800px"/>

-🌟 **Monadic Chat** is a highly configurable web application framework for creating and using intelligent chatbots, leveraging the power of OpenAI's Chat and Whisper APIs and the Ruby programming language.
+🌟 **Monadic Chat** is a versatile web application framework designed to create and utilize intelligent chatbots.
+By providing a full-fledged Linux environment on Docker to GPT-4 and other LLMs, it allows the chatbots to perform advanced tasks that require external tools for searching, coding, testing, visualization, and more.

 ⚠️  **Important Notice**